|

 we first meet, I will ask you to think

+about what you want to be different and better in our working together.
 This will be the question that will begin our journey

 together.